Backdate/IBN-Tool/README.md

 ### Roadmap

-**The next update is scheduled for end of may 25**
-- is somewhat delayed due to commissioning and:
+**The next update is scheduled for end of july 25** Somewhat delayed due to commissioning and:
+- better Roboguide V10 "integration"
 - (S)FTP/communication panel
    - sftp/ssl lib(s) need attention
 - a lot of internal refactor
-- better Roboguide "integration"
 - new settings tab (add conncetions)
+- installer testing

 **Most but not all of following features will be available in V1.0 (09/2025):**